txst-cs-smartfall/SmartFallMM-Dataset/README.md

 ## Inquiry/Feedback:

-If you have questions, feedback, or suggestions regarding this dataset, please feel free to reach out or open an issue on our GitHub repository.
+If you have questions, feedback, or suggestions regarding this dataset, please feel free to reach out [Dr. Anne Ngu — angu (at) txstate (dot) edu] or open an issue on [GitHub issues page](https://github.com/txst-cs-smartfall/SmartFallMM-Dataset/issues).

-**Contact:**
-Dr. Anne Ngu — angu (at) txstate (dot) edu

-**Alternative:**
-You may also open an issue directly on the [GitHub issues page](https://github.com/txst-cs-smartfall/SmartFallMM-Dataset/issues) for bug reports, clarifications, or contribution discussions.

 ## Copyright and Acknowledgment
 © SmartFall Group, Texas State University.
 All rights reserved.